tarunsachdeva/blog/_posts/2018-12-07-do-things-and-tell-people.markdown

 Working on things without telling anyone can be satisfying for a little while, but over time the lack of feedback will often bring creativity to a halt.
 As they say - it's not really a joke until someone laughs at it.
 I find myself falling into this trap often.
 This blog itself is an exercise to get over some of those insecurities.

-Obviously, telling people without doing anything is just useless noise.
-It's surprising how much of this exists, but it does.
+Obviously, telling people without doing anything is just noise.
+It can be _somewhat_ useful, but it doesn't have much lasting value.
+It's surprising how much of this exists.

 Putting them together consistently over time is a formula for compounding impact, and can build a path to success, no matter what you do.